Jisung-P91/DOCKING/3VJK.md

     1
     3VJK.box.pdb     #name of the output file#

-Then, navigate to the bin directory and run:
+Then, run:

-`./showbox`
+`showbox < showbox.in`

-In the bin folder, 3VJK.box.pdb should be generated
+In the 003.gridbox folder, 3VJK.box.pdb should be generated

 ### Grid generation

+In the 003.gridbox folder, create grid.in

+`vi grid.in`

+Then, write the following script lines:

+compute_grids                             yes
+grid_spacing                              0.4
+output_molecule                           no
+contact_score                             no
+energy_score                              yes
+energy_cutoff_distance                    9999
+atom_model                                a
+attractive_exponent                       6
+repulsive_exponent                        9
+distance_dielectric                       yes
+dielectric_factor                         4
+bump_filter                               yes
+bump_overlap                              0.75
+receptor_file                             ../001.structure/3VJK_rec_woH.mol2
+box_file                                  3VJK.box.pdb
+vdw_definition_file                       /Volumes/JP_External/DOCK/dock6/parameters/vdw_AMBER_parm99.defn
+score_grid_prefix                         grid

+Then, run the following

+`grid -i grid.in -o gridinfo.out`

+This will take time and you can actually see the progress by opening the gridinfo.out

+At the end, you should see three new files generates: grid.bmp, grid.nrg, gridinfo.out